Oops and Daisies

 • Weekly sections: Here’s where my organized to-do lists come into play.
 I write down my ‘tasks’ or appointments — and yes play dates too! — on each day.
 As I complete something, I fill in the square.
 If I half finish it, I fill the box half in.
 If its something I consistently don’t do — let’s be honest, that happens! — I just cross it off and stop adding it to my to-do list.
 But if it’s something I know I need to do, I put an arrow and “migrate” it to a different day.

-Coloring page downloadI know I know.
+Coloring page downloadI know, I know.
 You’re probably thinking at this point: Liz, this sounds like a LOT of work.
 It sounds like a planner but one you make from scratch.
 And yeah, you’re right.
-But I promise, once you get it set up and get into a rhythm of doing it (I try to plan each week out the weekend in advance), it saves me SO much time… and time is a precious commodity, especially with two young little ones underfoot.
+But I promise, once you get it set up and get into a rhythm of doing it (I try to plan each week out the weekend in advance), it saves me SO much time… and time is a precious commodity.

 Bullet journal for the busy mom